apjklab/apjklab.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper titled “Efficient Diffeomorphic Image Registration Using Multi-Scale Dual-Phased Learning” was accepted by ISBI 2022 :tada:.
+Our paper titled “Efficient Diffeomorphic Image Registration Using Multi-Scale Dual-Phased Learning” was accepted by ISBI 2022.